Idontwannabeyouanymore: Composition and lyrical interpretation

 According to sheet music website Musicnotes.com, "Idontwannabeyouanymore" has a gentle lilt tempo of 57 beats per minute (BPM) and is played in the key of E minor.
 Eilish's vocals range from G_{3} to D_{5}.
-Critical commentary described the song as a pop, and R&B track with a jazz and neo soul-influenced melody.
-Many critics noted influences from Lana Del Rey and Amy Winehouse in the song.
+Critical commentary described the song as a neo soul, pop, and R&B track with a jazz-influenced melody.
+Many critics noted influences from Amy Winehouse and Lana Del Rey in the song.

 "Idontwannabeyouanymore" finds Eilish singing about self-doubt and negative self-esteem: "Hands getting cold/Losing feeling is getting old/Was I made from a broken mold?/Hurt, I can’t shake/We’ve made every mistake/Only you know the way that I break."

 The song starts off with a piano, before Eilish begins to sing about struggling with self-doubt while dealing with how society wants her to be.
 Eilish refers to models and people's tendencies to judge someone for what the clothes they wear: "If teardrops could be bottled/There’d be swimming pools filled by models/Told the tight dress is what makes you a whore."
 But as the song progresses, Eilish becomes accustomed to her dissatisfaction until she finally admits she doesn't want to be herself anymore.
 According to Libby Torres of Insider Eilish sings about being "determined to break out on her own and become her own person", but the chorus suggests that she feels complicit or to blame in her failed relationship with herself."